 Transition or Conclusion (see Chap.
 9)

-30. At the end of an important learning phase or the lesson the teacher and the students summarize the learning processes so that the students can make sense of the passed learning experiences.
+30. At the end of an important learning phase or at the end of the lesson, the teacher and the students summarize the learning processes so that the students can make sense of the passed learning experiences.